Writing and Literature

 Instructor: Bess Frankel

 This course will give you the empowering tools to recognize a creative idea in your imagination, and use the medium of screenwriting to make it come to life.
 You will write, workshop, or refine your voice as a screenwriter, while watching films that will inspire and challenge you.
 We will explore the foundations of three-act structure, beat sheets, and the Young Hero’s Journey, before interrogating how to best tell stories in our own way.
 Throughout this course, we will explore questions like: What makes a great opening scene you can’t turn off?
 How can genres like science fiction or horror enhance a story about the human experience?
 How do we uplift our personal experiences through memoir writing?
 We will study almost a dozen films, widely varied in style and approach, but almost all of them exclusively made by and starring women.
-In addition to classroom screenings, we will make use of incredible opportunities across New York City; past field trips have included the Museum of Modern Art and the Metrograph Theater.
 By the end of the course, you will have written 3-4 short screenplays.
 Between watching, discussing, and writing, this course is an all-encompassing love letter to film and women’s place in it.

 Introduction to Writing about Literature and Culture